 The combination of technologies (T1-T5) supports the overall goals and the methods to reach those, namely providing a reliable infrastructure (M-1) for modular development (M-2), e.g., re-using existing modules or extending the system with additional algorithms.
-The big data platform enables the cognition to run and evaluate additional experiments through the automatic creation of processing pipelines (M-3) and an automatic adaption of the CPPS (M-4) if a feasible and beneficial solution was found.
-The interaction of the five technologies is illustrated in Fig. 5.
+This enables the cognition to run and evaluate additional experiments through the automatic creation of processing pipelines (M-3) and an automatic adaption of the CPPS (M-4) if a feasible and beneficial solution was found.
+The interaction of the five technologies is illustrated in Figure 5.

-3.3 Process description
+3.3 Process Description

 Our architecture uses to select different algorithms and evaluate their results.
-The workflow of the architecture is depicted in Fig. 6.
-Its modularity (M-2) enables a convenient implementation of a SMBO algorithm as the functionality of single modules can be re-used.
+The workflow of the architecture is depicted in Figure 6.
+Its modularity (M-2) enables a comfortable implementation of a SMBO algorithm as the functionality of single modules can be re-used.
 The cognition receives necessary information from the knowledge module and starts the workflow consisting of the following nine steps:

 - 1. The cognition initializes candidate pipelines for parallel processing by varying model types and parameters.
 The knowledge module provides the required information about feasible algorithms and boundary constraints.
 Suitable models for this use case in our algorithm collection are either Kriging or random forest. - 2.
-The protocol translation module transfers the data from the Open Platform Communications Unified Architecture (OPC UA) server on the CPPS to the data bus on the CAAI-CBDP. - 3.
-The pre-processing module cleans the raw data.
-As the data quality is good, the pre-processing in this use case
+The protocol translation module transfers the data from the Open Platform Communications Unified